Cost of Letters of Administration in Ghana (2026)

 These include incidental costs like transportation, and other similar costs, etc.,.

 The Administrator or Executor ought to pay for all expenses out of the estate.
 They must settle the expenses before the distribution can take place.
-Therefore, it is advisable for Administrators and Executors to keep receipts of payments made on behalf of the estate.
+Therefore, it is advisable for Administrators and Executors keep receipts of payments made on behalf of the estate.
 This will allow them to claim the amounts involved from the estate before distribution.

 Disclaimer